-Working in conjunction with the Medical Surgical Director and Clinical Supervisor, the RN assesses, plans, implements and collaborates with other departments to ensure excellence in patient and family care, reflective of CCMH mission, vision and values.
+Working in conjunction with the Emergency Department Director and Clinical Care Supervisor, the RN assesses, plans, implements and collaborates with other departments to ensure excellence in patient and family care, reflective of CCMH mission, vision and values.
 The RN will integrate departmental goals for improvement across the care continuum.
-He/She coordinates and delegates unit and patient care activities, as appropriate, to other health care providers.
-The RN practices within the framework of the Wyoming Nurse Practice Act, American Nurses Association professional standards and National Patient Safety Goals, and the Emergency Nurses Association Standards
+He/She may coordinate and delegate unit and patient care activities, as appropriate, to other health care providers.
+The RN practices within the framework of the Wyoming Nurse Practice Act, American Nurses Association professional standards, National Patient Safety Goals, and the Emergency Nurses Association Standards

 PRIMARY JOB DUTIES

 Performs patient assessment and documents in patient record.